 You’d probably be alarmed if you were to see water dripping from your electrical panel, but don’t panic–you have plenty of time to have it looked at by an electrician.
-In this blog, local electrical and HVAC contractor Anthony’s-Cooling-Heating shares an overview of what causes water damage and corrosion in electrical panels and what you can do about it.
+In this blog, local electrical contractor Anthony's Cooling-Heating-Electrical, Inc. shares an overview of what causes water damage and corrosion in electrical panels and what you can do about it.

 How does water get into the electrical panel box?